Mobility decisions, economic dynamics and epidemic: Introduction

-The model can be seen as a discrete time, finite state, infinite horizon Mean Field Game (MFG).
-The latter studies the behavior of Nash equilibria in differential games as the number of agents becomes large.
-There is extensive recent research activity on MFGs starting from the pioneering works of Lasry and Lions \citep{LasryLions06I, LasryLions06II, LasryLions07}.
+MFG literature deals with the behavior of Nash equilibria in differential games as the number of agents becomes large.
+There is extensive recent research activity on MFGs starting from the pioneering works of Huang, Malhamé and Caines \citep{HuangMalhameCaines06} and, independently, at the same time by Lasry and Lions \citep{LasryLions06I, LasryLions06II, LasryLions07}.
 In the large population limit, one expects to obtain a game with a continuum of agents where, like in our case, the effects on the decision of any agent from the actions of the other agents are experienced through the statistical distribution of states.
-Since perturbations from the strategy of an agent do not influence the statistical states' distribution, the latter acts as a parameter in each agent's control problem.
-The passage to the limit is still a difficult theoretical topic and it is out of the scope of this paper (see, e.g., \citealp{carmona}).
+Since perturbations from the strategy of an agent does not influence the statistical states' distribution, the latter acts as a parameter in each agent's control problem.

-We calibrate the model by using Italian experience on COVID-19 epidemic in the period February 2020 - May 2021.
-Numerical explorations of model under different configurations of state-of-epidemic-dependent mobility restrictions highlight the presence of a trade-off between economic losses and fatalities due to pandemic, i.e. of a pandemic possibilities frontier as in \cite{kaplan2020great} and \cite{acemoglu2020multi}.
-However, we argue that policy evaluation should take into account two additional directions, the first relate to the share of susceptible at the end of period of evaluation, which can favor a fresh outbreak of epidemic in the future without an efficient vaccine; and the social feasibility of prolonged mobility restrictions \citep{vollmer2020report}.
+We calibrate the model by using Italian experience on COVID-19 epidemic in the period February 2020-May 2021.
+Numerical explorations under different configurations of state-of-epidemic-dependent mobility restrictions highlight the presence of a trade-off between economic losses and fatalities due to the pandemic, that is, of a pandemic possibilities frontier as in \cite{kaplan2020great} and \cite{acemoglu2020multi}.
+However, we argue that policy evaluation should take into account two additional directions.
+The first is related to the share of susceptible at the end of the period of evaluation, which can favor a new outbreak of epidemic in the future without an efficient vaccine.
+The second is the social feasibility of prolonged mobility restrictions \citep{vollmer2020report}.